RKRoberts97/RobertsR_resume/docs/index.md

 - Developed a program to assist in budgeting decisions.
 - Created charts to help analyze data.
 - Worked with a team to develop and find solutions to budgeting needs.

-**June 2018 - September 2020**
-**Klahanie Homeowners Association - Sammamish, WA**
-**Senior Lifeguard**

-- Led new co-workers and instructed them in basic duties.
-- Maintained strong proficiency in CPR, First Aid, and rescue techniques to provide optimal support to individuals in distress.
-- Monitored behaviors for safety violations and took steps to prevent further violations.

-**June 2018 - September 2020**
-**Klahanie Homeowners Association - Sammamish, WA**
-**Swim Instructor**

-- Encouraged students to build confidence in and out of water by making swimming fun.
-- Instructed participants in proper stroke techniques to encourage self-reliant swimming.
-- Built relationships with parents and swimmers to increase the likelihood of repeat business in future swim lessons sessions.
-- Emailed and set up customers in a professional manner.

 ---